Young people and the justice system

-If you are Aboriginal or Torres Strait Islander the police must consider whether a respected person from your own community can give the caution.
+If you're an Aboriginal or Torres Strait Islander the police must consider whether a respected person from your own community can give the caution.

 A caution may involve writing an apology to the victim.

-If you are under 17 and you are charged with an offence, you will be sent to the Children’s Court.
+If you're 18 years of age or under, and you are charged with an offence, you will have to appear in the Children’s Court.

-The police do not have to arrest you to charge you with an offence and send you to court.
+The police don't have to arrest you to charge you with an offence and send you to court.

-There are three ways that the police can bring you before the Children’s Court.
+There are 3 ways the police can bring you before the Children’s Court.
 They may:

 A police officer gives you a notice to appear.
-They must do this discreetly - generally not at your school or place of work.
+They must do this discreetly, usually not at your school or workplace.
 The notice says what you have been charged with and when you have to appear in court.

 If you don't appear in court on the day in the notice, a warrant can be issued to arrest you to take you to court.

 A police officer gives you a complaint and summons.
-It sets out the offence the police say you did and when you have to appear in court.
+It sets out the offence the police say you committed and when you have to appear in court.

-If you don't appear in court on the day you are summonsed, a warrant can be issued to arrest you and take you to court, but sometimes a case started this way can be heard without you being there if it is not for a serious offence.
+If you don't appear in court on the day you are summonsed, a warrant can be issued to arrest you and take you to court.

 A police officer can arrest you and keep you in custody until you can be brought before a court.